XI exhorts the promotion of healthy and ordered development of AI - ExBulletin

 On Friday, XI made these remarks during a presidency of a group study session of the CPC Central Committee political bureau.

-XI pointed out that, faced with new generation AI technologies in rapid evolution, China will give complete game to the advantages of the new system to mobilize resources nationally, maintain self-affair and self-reproduction, prioritize the development focused on application, and promote healthy and ordered progress in the country's AI sector to a beneficial, safe and equitable management.
+XI pointed out that, faced with new generation AI technologies in rapid evolution, China will give full game to the advantages of the new system to mobilize resources nationwide, maintain self-affair and self-reproduction, prioritize the development focused on application, and promote healthy and ordered progress of the country “S AI Sector from the application to a beneficial, safe and equitable direction.

-Zheng Nanning, professor at Xi'an Jiaotong University in the Shaanxi province in northwest China, gave a conference on this issue and presented suggestions.
+Zheng Nanning, professor at Xi'an Jiaotong Innorthwest University, the province of Shaanxi in China, gave a conference on this issue and presented suggestions.
 The members of the CPC Central Committee political bureau listened to the conference carefully and had discussions.

 Speaking after these discussions, XI stressed that AI, as a strategic technology leading the new cycle of technological revolution and industrial transformation, has profoundly changed the way humans produce and live.